 To help with string inverter performance issues, companies like Solaredge have created a string inverter that uses power optimizers on the back of each solar panel.
 An optimizer helps stabilize energy production so that shaded solar panels aren’t as big of an issue.

 Energy production is stabilized because the optimizer allows each solar panel to produce optimally and then converts it to the right voltage and current for the array.
 When the optimizer does this it increases the inverter’s maximum power point tracking(MPPT).

 Optimizers also allow all the modules within an array to be monitored.
 Although better than a traditional string inverter there is still a single point of failure which means the whole system will shut down if there is a problem.

 Microinverters were created as a solution to the shading problems that string inverters were having.
 They inspired the invention of the power optimizer.

 The Differences in a Microinverter

-A Microinverter has a mini inverter connected to the back of each panel so that it can convert maximum power from DC to AC.
-This allows you to get the maximum power possible no matter if one panel is being shaded or not.
+A Microinverter has a mini inverter connected to the back of each solar panel so that it can convert maximum power from DC to AC.
+This allows the array to get the maximum power possible no matter if one solar panel is being shaded or not.

-There have been some questions raised about microinverters heating up the panels, but Greentech media has stated that if the microinverter is installed properly, there will be a large enough gap between the panel and the inverter that the heat from the inverter will have a minimal effect on the performance of your panels.
+There have been some questions raised about microinverters heating the solar panels, but Greentech media has stated that if the microinverter is installed properly, there will be a large enough gap between the solar panel and the inverter that the heat from the inverter will have a minimal effect on the performance of the solar panels.

-Microinverters solve the shading problems that occur in a traditional string system, but they have their own problems.
+Microinverters solve the shading problems that occur in a traditional string system, but they also have problems.
 The main issue with these systems is that they cost more, but they also involve more wiring.
-And because there isn’t one central inverter you can’t easily manage your system from the ground.
+Another issue is that because there isn’t one central inverter, the system can’t be easily managed from the ground.